 Accessibility @ COB

-This is a quick overview of College of Business accessibility goals if you have a question and you do not see an answer here it will be good to add this so let cba-webmaster@csulb.edu know.
+This is a quick overview of the College of Business's accessibility goals if you have a question and you do not see an answer here it will be good to add this so let cob-webmaster@csulb.edu know.
 Let's talk about accessibility issues and concerns anytime, let us talk about how to make accessible documents and website design questions.
 If you do not know the words "Accessibility" or ADA then you should read on and you will become a skilled compliance activist.

 Topics